Xenthio/hs-game/test.md

 ## Committing and Pushing Changes

-For the people who have never used git, i'll quickly go over this. whenever you make a change (or whenever you feel like it) you should commit and push the change (upload it to the repo) Do this by typing
+For the people who have never used git, i'll quickly go over this.
+Whenever you make a change (or whenever you feel like it) you should commit and push the change (upload it to the repo).
+Do this by typing:

 ```git add path/to/file.txt```
 ###### adds the file to the commit, do ```git add .``` to add all changed files